infinity-arc/support-docs/Docs/Email-Setup-on-Desktop.md

 Your device should also provide a contacts list and calendar that syncs to this box when you use this method.

-Once your account is added successfully, you are ready to send and receive emails.
+**Once your account is added successfully, you are ready to send and receive emails.**
--